hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storeserv.md

 4. (Optional) Click Download StoreServ Config link to download the file if the file does not automatically download .<br> A dialog box is displayed.</br>

-5. Click **OK** to download and save the file. <br>Once you download the configuration file, you can proceed to update the Overcloud configuration.</br>
+5. Click **OK** to download and save the file. <br>Once you download the configuration file, you can proceed to update the overcloud configuration.</br>

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ### Update Overcloud {#update-overcloud}

-To update your Overcloud with the changes, do the following:
+To update your overcloud with the changes, do the following:

 1. SSH to Seed as root from KVM host.